Dr Aaron Rosen

 For a complete list of publications, please see Aaron's full research profile

 I have taught modules/courses on a variety of subjects in religious studies and visual culture, among other topics.
 Titles of some of my past courses include: Key Figures in Jewish-Christian Dialogue, Modern Jewish Thought, Jewish and Christian Responses to the Holocaust, Jewish Art from Antiquity to the Present, Image and Icon in Christian Tradition, Modern British Art, and Modern British Comics, Caricatures, and Graphic Novels.
 I currently teach MA modules on Religion and Spirituality in Modern Art and Modern Jewish Visual Culture, and BA modules on The Bible in the Modern Imagination and Lives of London (the core course I designed for year 1 Liberal Arts students).
-I am currently supervising doctoral dissertations on ethnic and religious difference in modern British political cartoons, as well as representations of the Abrahamic religions in graphic novels.
+I am currently supervising doctoral dissertations on ethnic and religious difference in modern British political cartoons, the theology of fashion, and religion in London museums and galleries.

 Expertise and public engagement

-I have lectured to audiences across the United States and the UK, as well as in Russia and Australia.
-I write regularly for magazines such as New Humanist, Times Higher Education, and Jewish Quarterly on topics related to religion and the arts as well as education (e.g. liberal arts) and social issues (e.g. gay marriage).
+I have lectured to audiences across the United States and Europe, as well as in Russia and Australia.
+I write regularly for magazines such as New Humanist, Times Higher Education, and Jewish Quarterly on topics related to religion and the arts as well as education (e.g. liberal arts) and social issues (e.g. gay marriage) and have appeared in newspapers including the New York Times and LA Times.

 I am happy to speak with the media on topics including interfaith dialogue, modern art, religion and pop culture, and liberal arts education.